-Applicant's Response: "Not applicable, the involuntary annexation of the property by the City necessitates the proposed amendment to apply a City zoning designation to the property.
-However, there are few other sites in the City that are in such close proximity to "the island", the Seaboard District and Bird Bay area, which are currently available to provide for additional affordable workforce housing such as this property will provide, and which is within and most appropriate for the current FLUM designation being RMF-4."
+Applicant's Response: "Not applicable, the involuntary annexation of the properties by the City necessitates the proposed amendment to apply a City zoning designation to the properties.
+However, there are few other sites in the City that are in such close proximity to "the island", the Seaboard District and Bird Bay area which are currently available to provide for additional affordable workforce housing such as these properties will provide, and which are within and most appropriate for the current FLUM designation being RMF-4."